Problem Hands From Takeout Doubles|

 So over the last 20 years, MOST Doubles have been talked about a few times, but not in terms of working out a complete system.

-Even if you can overcall, you may have to do so with up to 17 (or more) HCPs.
-Since many people will make a 1-level overcall with as few as 8 points (or even less), you are presenting partner with a wide range of points (8-17) when you overcall, which is only marginally better than having passed, in terms of giving partner information about the strength of your hand.
+Even if you can overcall, you may have to do so with up to 18 HCP.
+Since many people will make a 1-level overcall with as few as 7 points, you are presenting partner with a wide range of points (7-17) when you overcall, which is only marginally better than having passed, in terms of giving partner information about the strength of your hand.

 Say that you are sitting in fourth chair and hear the bidding go

-Partner may have overcalled with 8 HCPs, or 17+, or anything in between.
+Partner may have overcalled with 7 HCP, or 18, or anything in between.

 So do you double for penalties, sacrifice at 4, or just pass quietly?
 The answer depends on whether partner overcalled with something closer to 8 or 17 points, and with a 4-card suit, a shabby 5-card suit, or a good 6-card suit, and with 2-3 good defensive tricks or no defensive tricks.
 You have no way of knowing which of those is the actual situation.

-Playing MOSTD, instead of overcalling with opening strength hands (and 2.5 quick tricks), you double -- no matter what shape.
+Playing MOSTD, instead of overcalling with opening strength hands (and 2.5 defensive tricks), you double -- no matter what shape.

 If the bidding had instead gone 1-D-4, partner has promised 2.5 good defensive tricks ("good defensive" means not counting more than 1 trick for multiple honors in a 6-card suit).
 Your hand has at least another 1.5 tricks, so you may choose to double (at matchpoints).